nats-io/nats-connector-framework/README.md

 * [Redis Publish/Subscribe](https://github.com/nats-io/nats-connector-redis)

 ## Contributing
 Contributing is easy - develop a connector and provide us link to your repository through one of our [communication channels](http://www.nats.io/community).
-We highly suggest you join the NATS slack channel!
+We highly suggest you join the NATS slack community!

 Using the framework is optional - you can develop a connector in your technology of preference.
 An accepted connector will get you a limited edition NATS hoodie!